amiel/activeadmin-icons/README.md

 ActiveAdmin Icon demo
 =====================

-A very simple rails app to demonstrate the icons tha ActiveAdmin ships with.
+A very simple rails app to demonstrate the icons that ActiveAdmin ships with.

 Hosted at http://activeadmin-icons.herokuapp.com